 SA2 has discussed the DO-A Data Delivery procedure and would like to bring up the use case of device context expiry.

-An AIoT device context expires in the AIOTF after a certain period unless this device context is refreshed within this period.
-In SA2, we consider a scenario where an AIOTF receives a DO-A Data Delivery NAS message from the DO-A device after the AIoT device context expiry in the AIOTF.
-The AIoT device sends the DO-A data not being aware that its context is no longer valid.
-In such case, the network cannot send an integrity protected indication to the AIoT device about the DO-A Data Delivery failure, since the network has discarded the AIoT device context due to its expiry.
+An AIoT device context is not kept in the AIOTF indefinitely, which means the AIoT device context in the AIOTF will expire after a certain period unless the context is refreshed within the period before expiry.
+After the AIoT device context expires, the AIOTF deletes the context.
+Specifically, DO-A Data Delivery failures in cases when:

+1) an AIoT device is not aware that its context has expired in the AIOTF (if the AIoT device cannot keep the accurate timer or the device are unsynchronized with the network due to, e.g., a loss of energy over a period of time);

+2) the AIoT device sends a DO-A Data Delivery NAS message to the AIOTF;

+3) the DO-A Data Delivery fails;

+4) the network cannot send a security protected message to the AIoT device about this failure;

+5) the AIoT device remains unaware of the DO-A Data Delivery failure and may trigger another DO-A Data Delivery NAS message, which will fail again;

+6) the DO-A Data Delivery keeps failing unless a new AIoT device context is created in the AIOTF.

+Hence, SA2 needs to assess the networks and AIoT device behaviour in such case to avoid recurrent DO-A Data Delivery failures.

-Question to SA3: SA2 kindly asks SA3 to provide feedback on the use case above and provide input so that a secure solution can be developed.
+Question to SA3: SA2 kindly asks SA3 to provide feedback on the networks and AIoT device behaviour so that a secure solution can be developed.

 2 Actions